OS Command Properties

 Auto-save Files Before Execution automatically saves any unsaved changes in open files before the command is executed, even if the Files > Auto-Save Files Before Debug or Execute preference is disabled.

-Line Mode (on Linux and macOS) can be disabled to enter raw mode and send every keystroke to the subprocess, rather than collecting input line by line.
+Line Mode can be disabled to enter raw mode and send every keystroke to the subprocess, rather than collecting input line by line.
 Often, but not always, when a pseudo-TTY is being used then line mode should be disabled.
 Some experimentation may be required to determine the best settings.
-This option is omitted for OS Commands executed on Windows, and all I/O is performed line by line.
+This option is hidden on older versions of Windows that lack ConPTY support.

 Shared stores the OS Command in the Settings Directory so that it appears in all projects.